 I think a combination of great music & a strong personality helps.
 Make sure you actually put the work in where it counts.
 In the online world you don’t gain fans by spamming people to death.
 It’s not very rock n roll to use such desperate measures like that.

-You don’t want to just send people to Beatport to find you.
-It’s like someone trying to pick you out from a crowd of 50,000 people.
-Even if they DO find you, it’s a very impersonal experience.
+You don’t want to just send people to Spotify or Bandcamp to find you.
+I mean, it’s better than nothing, but it’s like someone trying to pick you out from a crowd of 50,000 people.
+It can be a distracting environment.

-You’re much better starting people off on your Facebook fan page (since this is where so many people congregate), then as you build relationships & trust, you can invite people to your Bandcamp page (highly recommended), which allows you to create a more personal experience with your music, & even more intimate with Google Hangouts, your website and other places where they can be in your environment & catch your vibe.
+You’re much better starting people off on your Facebook fan page (since this is where so many people congregate), then as you build relationships & trust, you can invite people to your Bandcamp page (highly recommended), which allows you to create a more personal experience with your music, & even more intimate with live posts or zoom chats.
+You can even have meetups at clubs or a good dive bar.

 In business marketing there is something known as the “Funnel”.
 This is where you lead a customer to the sale in a certain way so as to not lose their interest or scare them off.
 The better the funnel, the better chance to get people to invest in you happily, while telling their friends how great you are in the process.